YDeltagon/OPTY/README.md

       - Opti.bat is now standalone
         - This is more easy to update
     - OPTY now pass in a new version
+    - Add all files Standalone in the repo

 #### **Release - 2023-01-27**<!-- omit in toc -->